ulukfuni/blog/content/blog/getting-started-with-typescript-and-nextjs/index.md

 const doThis = (things:string):string => calculateStuff() + things
 ```

 TypeScript won't yell at you for missing a type declaration though (unless you made your IDE yell at you).
-No type declaration means no type checking and all the good stuff Typescript will help you so it would benefit you to type everything.
+No type declaration means no type checking and all the good stuff Typescript comes with so it would benefit you to type everything.

-Some of type declarations are pretty straightforward for your variable declarations.
+Some of the type declarations are pretty straightforward for your variable declarations.
 Basically, after declaring the variable you just follow the variable name with a colon and the type that the variable is going to be.

 The `any` type is your get-out-of-jail-free card but you should only use it if you have no idea what the type is going to be.
-This is probably the type you will be using the most if adding TypeScript to an existing project.
+This is probably the type you will be using the most if adding TypeScript to an existing project (for API requests and the like).

 The `notSameThings` variable is typed as a Tuple.
 A tuple type is a way to type an array that has a fixed number of elements that are all not the same type.